digiscot/digiscot-website/pages/basic-digital-skills.md

 ## 3. Transacting

-**Purchase and sell goods and services, organise your finances and register for and use digital government services.**
+**Purchase and sell goods and services, organise your finances, and register for and use digital government services.**

 #### Safety